CrayLabs/SmartSim/doc/experiment.rst

 Model
 ^^^^^
-Models represent any computational kernel: applications, scripts, or generally a program.
+Models represent any computational kernel, including applications, scripts, or generally, a program.
+They are flexible enough to support various applications; however, to be used with our clients (SmartRedis), the application must be written in Python, C, C++, or Fortran.

-Models are flexible enough to support many different applications, however, to be used with our clients (SmartRedis) the application will have to be written in Python, C, C++, or Fortran.
+A Model is created through the function ``Experiment.create_model()``.
-A ``Model`` is created through the function ``Experiment.create_model()``.
+During initialization, models are given RunSettings objects that specify how a kernel should be executed with regard to the workload manager (e.g., Slurm) and the available compute resources on the system.
-Models are given ``RunSettings`` objects during initialization that specify how a kernel should be executed with regard to the workload manager (e.g. Slurm) and the available compute resources on the system.
-Optionally, the user may also specify a ``BatchSettings`` object if should be launched as a batch on the WLM system.
+Optionally, the user may also specify a BatchSettings object if the model should be launched as a batch on the WLM system.

 Ensemble
 ^^^^^^^^